FPGA-Research-Manchester/fos/README.md

 - How to use Daemon
 - How to compile partially reconfigurable modules
 - How to build Linux (Pynq / Ubuntu) Image

+## Compatibility

+The source code presented has been tested with following tool versions:
+- Vivado and Vivado HLS 2016.2, 2017.3, 2018.2 and 2018.3.
+- PetaLinux kernel 2018.2.
+- Rootfs: Pynq, PetaLinux, Ubuntu 18, Ubuntu 14, Debian, Linaro u96.
+- GRPC version:
+-

 ## Papers